-- Core Principles: The RTVF plan follows the Provost's office core principles for effective mentoring. https://www.northwestern.edu/provost/faculty-resources/mentoring/four-foundational-principles-of-mentoring-practice.html.
-The SOC is developing additional plans through the CommFutures initiative for schoolwide mentorship that can provide more opportunities. - 2.
+- 1. Core Principles: The RTVF plan follows the Provost's core principles for effective mentoring. - 2.
+The SOC is developing additional plans through the CommFutures initiative for schoolwide mentorship that can provide more opportunities. - 3.
 Mentorship Assignments and Meetings: All faculty and postdocs [TE pre-tenure, NTE faculty, and Mancosh Fellows] should have a faculty mentor and/or mentee.
 You are expected to meet as follows: - Tenure Track: Assistant Professors and their Mentors are required to meet at least three time a year-once in Fall, one in Winter, and once in Spring.